Happyr/developer.happyr.com/_posts/2021-02-14-symfony-lock-and-messenger-component.md

 {% endhighlight %}

-## Configurable locks
+## Configurable Locks

-To build on top of the previous strategy, one can create a ``LockConfig`` class that holds instruction for the ``LockMiddleware``.
+To build on top of the previous strategy, one can create a ``LockConfig`` class that holds instructions for the ``LockMiddleware``.
 This strategy is more generic and may be good for complex applications or as a reusable package.

 {% highlight php %}